StaticReturn/staticreturn.github.io/rules/bloodlines/bloodlines.md

 # Bloodlines
 Bloodlines are an optional rule.
 Check with your DM before you add one to your character.

-Mortal, Undead, Dhampir, Fey, Planar, Devil, Elemental, Shadow, Vampire, Lycan, Psionic, Tattoo
+Mortal, Undead, Dhampir, Fey, Planar, Devil, Elemental, Shadow, Vampire, Lycan, Psionic, Tattoo, Fated

+## NOTES
+### Fated
+Borrow luck.
+Take risks, and depending on the severity you can store that luck to use later.